Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

 The suburb of Melton had a median taxpayer income of $38,820 and an average income of $44,176 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, which was $57,688 for median income and $75,164 for average income in Greater Melbourne during the same period.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $42,023 (median) and $47,821 (average) in Melton.
-Census data indicates that household, family, and personal incomes in Melton fall between the 5th and 6th percentiles nationally.
-The earnings profile shows that the largest segment comprises 29.7% of residents earning between $800 and $1,499 weekly.
-This is unlike broader trends where 32.8% fall within the $1,500 to $2,999 range.
+This is lower than the national averages of $57,688 for median income and $75,164 for average income in Greater Melbourne.
+By September 2025, these figures are estimated to be approximately $42,023 (median) and $47,821 (average), based on a Wage Price Index growth of 8.25% since financial year 2023.
+Census data indicates that household, family, and personal incomes in Melton all fall between the 5th and 6th percentiles nationally.
+The earnings profile shows that the largest segment comprises 29.7% earning $800 - $1,499 weekly (2,414 residents), unlike broader trends where 32.8% fall within the $1,500 - $2,999 range.
 Housing affordability pressures are severe in Melton, with only 81.2% of income remaining after housing costs, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income